syall/knowit/content/posts/browsers.md

 The answer is a resounding yes.

-Let's take a step back: *What exactly is a URL?*
+But wait a minute: *What exactly is a URL?*

-By definition, URL stands for Uniform Resource Locator, a standard to define a location of a resource.
+URL stands for Uniform Resource Locator, a standard to define a location of a resource.

-On the user's side, all of the URLs we use are just specifying a domain (abstraction for a computer) and requesting a resource defined at that domain.
+On the user's side, all of the URLs we use specify a domain (the abstraction for a computer) and define a location at that domain.

-On the server's side, the response can range in implementation (from sending a simple file to computing business logic in a web framework) but usually ends with some data sent to the client.
+On the server's side, the response can range in implementation (sending a simple file, computing business logic in a web framework, etc.) but usually ends with some data sent to the client.

-The game `Way to Go` has the contents of its `master` branch published with a simple web server, meaning the [whole entire repository](https://github.com/syall/way-to-go) is requestable (except `CNAME` which is used only in deployment).
+The game `Way to Go` has its content published with a simple GitHub pages static file server, meaning the [whole entire repository](https://github.com/syall/way-to-go) is requestable (except `CNAME` which only used in deployment).

 For example, the URL [`https://way-to-go.syall.work/README.md`](https://way-to-go.syall.work/README.md) specifies the `README.md` file at the `way-to-go.syall.work` domain.